 When I started my career ten years ago, the world of application and desktop deployment was a much more diverse place regarding the tools being used in the enterprise.
 Over the years, I’ve worked with SMS, Marimba, Enteo, Radia, LANDesk Management Suite and Altiris to name just a few.

 In more recent years I’ve noticed a trend forming.
 System Center Configuration Manager has been adopted by the majority of my clients.
 Some have migrated from tools like Marimba and Enteo to SCCM while others have moved up from SCCM 2007 to 2016.
-Regardless of the route taken, I’ve come to a pretty startling realization, that in the last few years I’ve not worked for a company who wasn’t either already using or transitioning to SCCM!
+Regardless of the route taken, I’ve come to a pretty startling realization, that in the last few years I’ve not worked for a company that wasn’t either already using or transitioning to SCCM!

 SCCM for application deployment just makes sense.